 - 2. An employee may be suspended immediately when the employee is formally charged with a crime of the first, second or third degree, or a crime of the fourth degree on the job or directly related to the job.
 The procedures outlined in N.J.A.C.
 4A: 2-2.7 shall be followed for actions involving criminal matters. - 3.
-Where suspension is immediate under (1) and (2) above, and is without pay, the employee must first be apprised either orally or in writing, of why an immediate suspension is sought, the charges and the general evidence in support of the charges and provided with sufficient opportunity to review the charges and the evidence in order to respond to the charges before a representative of the appointing authority.
-The response may be oral or in writing, at the discretion of the appointing authority.
+Where suspension is immediate under 9.2(B)(1) or (2) above, and is without pay, the employee must first be apprised in writing, of why an immediate suspension is sought, the charges and the general evidence in support of the charges and provided with sufficient opportunity to review the charges and the evidence in order to respond to the charges in writing before a representative of the appointing authority.
+The representative of the Appointing Authority will issue a decision in writing. - If an immediate suspension is imposed based on section (a).
+9.2(B)(1) above, the Union may file an appeal in writing to Counsel's Office and must be submitted within two (2) business days of the decision.
+Counsel's Office shall assign a hearing officer to conduct a streamlined hearing within two (2) business days of receipt of the appeal.
+If a Hearing Officer from Counsel's Office is unavailable. a Trial Court Administrator (TCA) may be designated to hear the appeal provided they were not personally involved in the initial decision to immediately suspend the employee.
+There shall be no written briefs or post-hearing submissions.
+The hearing will be held virtually.
+The hearing will be streamlined and allow the parties an equal opportunity to present their positions, and should not normally exceed one (1) hour.
+A decision shall be orally rendered at the conclusion of the hearing whether the standards for the immediate suspension without pay set forth in Section 9.2(B)(1) have been met, with a written copy to follow within five business days thereafter.